Adapters

 OpenAI SDK

-Use MemexAI memory tools with the OpenAI SDK in TypeScript.
+Use MemexAI memory tools with the OpenAI SDK in TypeScript and Python.

-The OpenAI adapter is available in @memexai/sdk for the service mode.
-It returns a definitions array for the API call and an execute method for handling tool call results.
+The OpenAI adapter returns a definitions array for the API call and an execute method for handling tool call results.

 Before you start